str8outtaheap/heapwn/HITCON/README.md

 My exploits on the heap pwnables from [HITCON Training Lab](https://github.com/scwuaptx/HITCON-Training) and their CTFs.
-The exploits whose corresponding pwnables aren't uploaded on my repo, can be found at the aforementioned link.